 International Students enquiries

 This is an exciting time to enter the marketing communications industry as advertisers develop campaigns for an increasingly complex and interesting media landscape.
-Throughout this Advertising and Digital Marketing Degree, you will have the opportunity to work across a wide range of digital platforms as well as traditional media as you develop and execute real campaigns as part of your course.
-The course culminates in a pitch to clients of a top global agency, providing practical preparation for work in advertising and digital marketing roles.
+Throughout this Advertising and Digital Marketing Degree, you will have the opportunity to work on a wide range of digital platforms and traditional media as you plan and create real campaigns.
+The degree culminates in a pitch to clients of a top global agency, providing practical preparation for work in advertising and digital marketing roles.

 - Active student community with opportunities for collaboration across each year and a student-run Advertising Society in Northampton Students’ Union

 - HP laptop and software included with this course for eligible students.
 Eligibility criteria and terms and conditions apply

 The advertising industry has been transformed by the digital and social media revolution.
 From start-ups to big businesses, from social enterprises to charities and the public sector, this discipline offers careers in a wide range of industry sectors.

-Experiences are at the heart of this degree.
-As well as regular guest speakers and industry visits, we work on real projects with real marketing budgets, operating as a marketing department from the first year.
-Typically you will be set a brief and then develop and pitch your concept.
+Experiences are at the heart of our advertising degree.
+As well as regular guest speakers and industry visits, we work on real projects with real marketing budgets.
+We operate as a marketing department from the first year.
+Typically, you will be set a brief and then develop and pitch your concept.
 You will work within brand guidelines, often appointing suppliers, like photographers or design agencies, to deliver your project.

 Creative Practical Experiences

-Our final year Advertising & Digital Marketing Students worked alongside the University of Northampton Marketing department for a week.
+Our final year Advertising & Digital Marketing Degree Students worked alongside the University of Northampton Marketing department for a week.
 This allowed them to gain valuable hands-on experience.
 Find out how they got on when they took over the University’s social media platforms in a ‘Student Takeover’, gaining valuable hands-on experience.

 Advertising, particularly when executed via digital media channels is more measurable than ever before.
-The availability of what the industry calls ‘Big data’ to analyse what we consume, see, buy, think, like and believe means that research metrics will inform every marketing campaign.
-You will also develop the skills to work with customer insight information.
+The availability of what the industry calls ‘big data’ to analyse what we consume, see, buy, think, like and believe means that research metrics will inform every marketing campaign.
+You will also develop the skills to work with customer insight information during this advertising degree.

 Foundations of Marketing (20 Credits)